 In an information age with an overloaded server of opinion and questionable journalism, we must question everything we see, but more importantly, question how this globalised chatter affects people, communities and the image they walk with on the streets every day.
 With the death of Osama bin Laden, it was assumed the terror crisis occurring in the middle-east would come to an end, troops would be pulled out and now the image of Islam could be the focus.
 Finally Muslims could begin to represent themselves without a choice of ‘are you with us or against us?’

 This hope came crashing down when Syria moved into civil war and new groups and extreme organisations saw the strife as an opportunity.
 Again, the Muslim community had to take a global stance and be placed on the apologetic back foot.
 Instead of being given the platform on their terms, their loyalty was again coming into question and sides once again had to be chosen.
-For the Australian Muslim community, this escalated with the threat of a terror attack being upgraded to ‘High’ and Prime Minsiter at the time, Tony Abbott committed our forces to Iraq once more.
+For the Australian Muslim community, this escalated with the threat of a terror attack being upgraded to ‘High’ and PM Tony Abbott committing our forces to Iraq once more.